Discovering the Representation Bottleneck of Graph Neural Networks: Introduction and Theoretical Analysis of Multi-order Interactions

 \subsection{Introduction of Multi-order Interactions}

-In this subsection, we give a more detailed introduction of the multi-order interaction, which is employed to analyze the representation ability of GNNs and CNNs in the main body, in case some audiences may find it hard to follow.
-This introduction largely utilizes previous studies~\citep{zhang2020interpreting,deng2021discovering} for reference, and we strongly recommend interesting readers take a glance at these articles.
+In this subsection, we give a more detailed introduction to the multi-order interaction, which is employed to analyze the representation ability of GNNs and CNNs in the main body, in case some audiences may find it hard to follow.
+This introduction uses previous studies~\cite{zhang2020interpreting,deng2021discovering} extensively as reference, and we strongly recommend that interested readers take a look at these articles.

-Here we follow the same mathematical description of multi-order interactions as~\citet{deng2021discovering} for better alignment and convenient comparison. $f$ is a pre-trained DNN (\emph{e.g.}, CNN, RNN, Transformer, GNN), and an input sample (\emph{e.g.}, an image or a text) has $n$ variables (\emph{e.g.}, pixels or words) denoted as $N=\{1,...,n\}$.
-Then the original multi-order interaction between input variables is originally defined as follows:
+Here, we follow the same mathematical description of multi-order interactions as \cite{deng2021discovering} for better alignment and convenient comparison. $f$ is a pre-trained DNN (\emph{e.g.}, CNN, RNN, Transformer, GNN), and an input sample (\emph{e.g.}, an image or a text) has $n$ variables (\emph{e.g.}, pixels or words) denoted as $N=\{1,...,n\}$.
+Then, the original multi-order interaction between input variables is originally defined as follows:

 where $\Delta f(i, j, S)=f(S\cup\{i, j\})-f(S \cup\{i\})-f(S \cup\{j\})+f(S)$ and $S\subset N$ represents the context with $m$ variables. $I^{(m)}(i, j)$ denotes the interaction between variables $i, j \in N$ of the $m$-th order, which measures the average interaction utility between $i, j$ under contexts of $m$ variables.
 There are five desirable properties that $I^{(m)}(i, j)$ satisfies: